 A direct trade coffee shop that roasts their beans locally and is popular with young, creative types.
 They have two locations in Rochester, both with an atmosphere that invites you to stay and relax/work/socialize.

 Calling all tea lovers, this South Wedge spot is a great place to stay and enjoy a hot cup of tea, or purchase leaves to bring home.

 Coffee, tea, beer, wine, pick your poison.
 In their own words, Joe Bean “pushes the boundaries of what a coffee shop can and should do.”
 They serve breakfast, lunch, and dinner, and frequently host events.
 Their menu has several vegan and gluten free options, with a focus on clean, local ingredients.

-Don’t let the name fool you, there is nothing ugly about this little gem of a coffee shop.
-For a caffeine-free treat try their turmeric latte.
+Don’t let the name fool you, there is nothing ugly about this hidden gem.
+For something caffeine-free, try their turmeric latte.